 The Federation shall not condone, encourage or take part in any form of industrial action by its members or insubordination by any members towards their superiors in the chain of command, and shall not commit or procure the commission by any person of any service offence, including mutiny, failure to suppress mutiny, misconduct towards a superior officer, disobedience of lawful commands, or conduct prejudicial to good order and discipline.

-It is for those against representation to explain why they think that British service personnel would participate in industrial action, when the personnel of other European nations - including those with military trade unions - do not.
+It remains for those against representation to explain why they expect British service personnel to participate in industrial action, when the members of representative military associations in other Western countries - including those with trade union status - never have.

 - See also (2019): Armed forces personnel and the 'right to strike'